Sunday, 22 December 2024

 Local inventors win global James Dyson Award for sustainable weather monitoring device - 2

 In 2024, the James Dyson Award received 1,917 entries from 29 countries, including 50 from Singapore.
-Since its introduction in Singapore in 2006, the competition has consistently recognised the creativity and problem-solving skills of local engineering students, with Singaporean entries regularly appearing among the global top.
+Since its introduction in Singapore in 2006, the competition has consistently recognised the and problem-solving skills of local engineering students, with Singaporean entries regularly appearing among the global top.
 Both winning teams will use their S$50,500 awards to further develop their projects.

 Hot this week